On a Curious Identity of Ramanujan: Finitely many perfect Ramanujan identities

-Next, we show that there are infinitely many general Ramanujan identities by simply giving a parameterization of a family of nontrivial solutions.
-Let $t=2,A=k,x=5,y=1-2k^2$ and $z=7$ for some $k\neq \pm 1.$ This following is a correct identity: \be
+Next, we show that there are infinitely many general Ramanujan identities by simply giving a parameterization of a family of non-trivial solutions.
+Let $t=2,A=k,x=5,y=1-2k^2$ and $z=7$ for some $k\neq \pm 1$.
+The following is a correct identity

-\ee We have completed the proof of Theorem \ref{finite}. \end{proof}
+We have completed the proof of Theorem \ref{finite}. \end{proof}